 - Read the background section of the worksheet to the students.
 Explain the instructions on the worksheet and let them complete the activity. - Have students label the three parts of a whole grain kernel.
 Color the three parts of the grain in its appropriate colors.
-Students may use the word bank and the description provided to help them complete the activity.
-Student will also have to answer two questions at the end of the activity. - After the students have completed the activity, share the answers with them.
+Students may use the word bank and the description provided to help them complete the activity. - After the students have completed the activity, share the answers with them.
 The instructor's answer key is provided on the website. - Collect the student's activity sheets and put them into each student's personal Fit4kidz binders or folders.